kungelee/hw4/README.txt

-lisp sucks
-dont use it
+lisp is okay i guess